Gigantes Islands Tour

 Gigantes is waiting for you and your friends/family.
 Check out what you’ll see/expect when touring Gigantes Islands on a sunny day:

-And it’s time!
-We will be accompanied by Mr. Alfred Yap, one of Las Islas Travel and Tours Expert Tour Guide, throughout the journey exploring the different beautiful islands of Gigantes.
+We were accompanied by Mr. Alfred Yap, (now former) Las Islas Travel and Tours Tour Guide, throughout the journey exploring the different beautiful islands of Gigantes.

 – Pulupandan Islet –

 Pulupandan Islet is owned by the local government of Carles and is usually the first stop for guests on tour.
-This island also has only one coconut tree and serves as resting place of fisherman in the afternoon and night time.
+This island also has only one coconut tree and serves as a resting place for fishermen in the afternoon and night time.

 – Tanke Lagoon –